What Is EV Betting and How Does It Work?

 FAQs About EV Betting

-What is EV in betting?
+What does +EV mean in betting?

 Is EV betting legal?